dyslab/spy-sample/README.md

 Document information:

-- *Last Modified on 31 October 2019*
+- *Last Modified on 11 November 2019*

 - *Created on 12 October 2019*